Eisbrenner/eisbrenner.github.io/content/projects/004/index.md

 (1) The `go.mod` file was prepared for me by the *repository template* (possibly an update to the *repository template* that didn't extend to the readme).

-(2) In `config/_default/hugo.yaml` set the base URL to your GitHub Page
+(2) In `config/_default/hugo.yaml` set the base URL to your GitHub page

 ```yaml
 baseURL=https://your_username.github.io
 ```

-this is a requirement for the GitHub action used for publishing to work as intended.
+this is a requirement for the [GitHub Action](https://github.com/features/actions), we use later for publishing, to work as intended.

 (3) *Maybe not required anymore:* At one point I had an issue while running a local server, because of the non-default base URL.
 I had to run